Training LLMs for Multi-Step Tool Orchestration with Constrained Data Synthesis and Graduated Rewards: Abstract

 \section{Abstract}

-Multi-step tool orchestration, where LLMs must invoke multiple dependent APIs in the correct order while propagating intermediate outputs, remains challenging.
-State-of-the-art models frequently fail on full sequence execution, with parameter value errors accounting for a significant portion of failures.
-Training models to handle such workflows faces two obstacles: existing environments focus on simple per-turn function calls with simulated data, and binary rewards provide no signal for partial correctness.

-We present a framework addressing both challenges.
-First, we construct a reinforcement learning environment backed by a large-scale cache of real API responses, enabling a data synthesis pipeline that samples valid multi-step orchestration traces with controllable complexity and significantly higher generation efficiency than unconstrained methods.
-Second, we propose a graduated reward design that decomposes correctness into atomic validity (individual function call correctness at increasing granularity) and orchestration (correct tool sequencing with dependency respect).
-On ComplexFuncBench, our approach demonstrates substantial improvements in turn accuracy.
-Ablation studies confirm both reward components are essential: using either alone significantly degrades performance.
+Multi-step tool orchestration remains challenging for LLMs, as state-of-the-art models frequently fail on full sequence execution due to parameter errors.
+Training for these workflows faces two obstacles: the lack of environments supporting complex real-world API dependencies, and sparse binary rewards that provide no signal for partial correctness.
+We propose a reinforcement learning framework addressing both challenges.
+First, we construct a deterministic environment backed by a large-scale cache of real API responses, enabling constrained synthesis of valid multi-step traces with controllable complexity.
+Second, we introduce a graduated reward that decomposes correctness into atomic validity (call-level correctness at increasing granularity) and orchestration consistency (correct sequencing with dependency respect).
+On ComplexFuncBench, our approach substantially improves turn accuracy, with ablations confirming both reward components are essential.
+Cross-benchmark evaluation on BFCL v4 shows that the learned orchestration skills transfer to entirely different API ecosystems (e.g., agentic web search and memory management), yielding consistent gains while maintaining stable single-step performance.
+Code is available at \url{https://github.com/horizon-rl/ToolOrchestrationReward}.